r-spatial/sf/inst/docker/README.md

 	docker run -ti sf_devel

 to start R-devel in the container, use the `Rdevel` command.
 Building the image checks sf from github.

+## with custom gdal, geos and proj installs